loewexy/pdns-manager-website/content/documentation/letsencrypt.md

 cd ../letsencrypt.sh
 ```

-Create config.sh with the following content.
+Create a file named config with the following content.

 ```bash
 # Make letsencrypt.sh use the dns-01 challenge